-It doesn’t get much simpler than this!
-For nights when even looking through a take-out menu seems like too much work, use up some leftover veggies to make this vegetarian soba noodle stir fry.
+It doesn’t get much simpler than this Soba Noodle Stir Fry recipe!
+For nights when even looking through a take-out menu seems like too much work, use up some leftover veggies to make this vegetable soba noodle stir fry.

 So, it turns out that soba noodles are delicious.